nikolaussucher/biology-text/docs/sensation.md

 ### The Cochlear Nucleus

 The cochlear nucleus is the first site of the neuronal processing of the newly converted “digital” data from the inner ear.
 In mammals, this region is anatomically and physiologically split into two regions, the dorsal cochlear nucleus (DCN), and ventral cochlear nucleus (VCN).
-The VCN is further divided by the nerve root into the posteroventral cochlear nucleus (PVCN) and the anteroventral cochlear nucleus (AVCN).

 ### The Trapezoid Body